calvinhenderson/calvinhenderson/README.md

 ### 👋 Hello!
-I'm Calvin Henderson.

-I'm a husband, father, veteran, and self-taught developer.
-I enjoy hanging out with my family, creating software and automations, working on my '06 Buell XB9SX, and tinkering in my home lab in my free time.
+As a husband, father, and veteran, I'm also a self-taught developer who finds joy in spending quality time with my family, exploring trails, building software and electronics projects, and experimenting with my home lab in my free time.

 ### 🎓 Education

-I'm currently attending Harrisburg University for a Bachelors in Computer and Information Sciences.
+Currently pursuing a Bachelor’s degree in Computer and Information Sciences at Harrisburg University, where I’m gaining foundational knowledge to support my career in technology.

 ### 💼 Work

-> [!NOTE]
-> I'm transitioning into software development full-time.
-Send me an email!

-I currently work for a local school district as a Technology Specialist where I develop software and automations, mentor interns, oversee the day-to-day operations of our support center, and administer Windows and Linux servers.
+I'm a Systems Administrator who specializes in developing software and automation solutions while managing Windows, Linux, and macOS systems, servers, and supporting infrastructure.
+My work focuses on streamlining operations, ensuring reliability, and maintaining secure, scalable cross-platform environments.

 ### 🔩 Technologies